Article | Last updated: 03/11/2020 | Ministry of Foreign Affairs

 What is the difference of opinion about the Svalbard Treaty about?

-The Treaty of Paris confirms that Norway has full and absolute sovereignty over the Archipelago of Spitsbergen.
-By virtue of its sovereignty, Norway also has jurisdiction over continental shelf areas under international law.
+The 1920 Treaty of Paris confirms that Norway has full and absolute sovereignty over the Archipelago of Svalbard.
+By virtue of its sovereignty over Norwegian territory, Norway also has sovereign rights over continental shelf areas under international law.
 The only matters that could be open to interpretation in relation to the Treaty concern the geographical scope of equal treatment rules and tax limitations.
 But that question relates to how Norway is to exercise its authority, not whether the continental shelf areas are subject to Norwegian jurisdiction.

 Did Norway’s submission strengthen its position on the Svalbard Treaty?

-Norway’s submission covering Bouvetøya and Dronning Maud Land
+Norway’s submission covering continental shelf off Bouvetøya and Dronning Maud Land

 What is Dronning Maud Land?